JDongian/python-jamo/README.md

 Contributing
 ------------

-Like this project?
-Want to help?
-I'm an active github-er, and will review any pulls you make.
-I'm open to email as well, and please contact me if you have any good ideas for this project!
+Like this project or want to help?
+I'm an active github-er, and will review pulls.
+I'm open to email as well, so please contact me if you have any ideas for this project.

 License